-When you can’t find or access the data on your Western Digital (WD) external hard drive, it can be devastating especially when the lost data are those precious photos and computer backups.
+It can be devastating when you can’t find or access the data on your Western Digital (WD) external hard drive, especially when the lost data are those precious photos and computer backups.

-There are many causes for WD hard drive data loss, from accidental deletion, disk formatting, device corruption/damage, etc. Fortunately, it’s not the end of the day.
+There are many causes for WD hard drive data loss, from accidental deletion, and disk formatting, to device corruption/damage, etc. Fortunately, it’s still possible to recover your lost data.

-In this guide, we break down all WD data loss situations into nine different chapters and show you the best resources and solutions to help yourself recover those deleted, formatted, or lost files.
+In this guide, we break down all WD data loss situations into nine different chapters and show you the best resources and solutions to help you recover those deleted or lost files.